kinaklub/filmfest.by/filmfest/apps/cpm2013/docs/submission_en.rst

 DVD with a film copy is not a subject to return.
 Please note that in case the film is selected, this signed entry form refrains from withdrawing afterward the film from the festival.

+Also, instead of sending the film submission form by mail, you can send a file with a scanned or photographed copy to the e-mail 2013@filmfest.by

 I declare that I am the legal owner of all rights relating to the submitted movie ______________ (signature)